-An elliptical incision is often required when a skin lesion is required to be removed, for example:
+An elliptical incision is often required when a skin lesion is required to be excised, for example:

 - Malignant* or pre-malignant lesions

 - Chronic irritation or discomfort

 Most lesions can be excised under local anaesthetic.

 *Melanomas often require much more extensive resection and therefore are not a common general surgical procedure.

 - Once the sterile area has been prepared and the area anaesthetised, plan your elliptical incision, ensuring that the length is at least three times the width

 - Use a surgical skin marker if required

 - Excise the lesion with an ellipse, using your forceps to help you lift the skin once the initial incision has been made.
 This shape allows for a tension free closure (which is more likely to heal)